The 2009 Black Saturday bushfires in Victoria were, until 2019, the most devastating in Australian history.

 It would take weeks before weather changes, reduction of fuel loads and human intervention extinguished the fires.

-The Black Saturday bushfires were the most devastating in Australian history.
+The Black Saturday bushfires were, until the fires of 2019 and early 2020, the most devastating in Australian history.

 The impact of the bushfires was so overwhelming that Premier Brumby announced a royal commission into the fires on 13 February 2009, even before the full extent of the disaster was known.